rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Filing Deadlines for National Taxes.md

-The following are the filing deadlines for Philippine National Internal Revenue Taxes:
+(Generally,) The following are the filing deadlines for Philippine National Internal Revenue Taxes:

 | Tax                        | Filing Deadline                                                                                                                    |
 | -------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |